iRustom/Sequential-Signed-Multiplier/README.md

 ## Validation Activities

-A video demo showcasing all our test cases has been recorded.
+A video demo showcasing all our test cases has been recorded and uploaded to the repo.
 The video demo does the following operations:
 - 0 x 0
 - 0 x 4
 - 0 x -3